edalzell/statamic-charge/README.md

 A Stripe Customer is created on a charge, unless the customer has been charged before (via Charge).

-There are three ways to use it
+There are four ways to use it:

 1. Statamic's `Form` tag
 2. Charge's `{{ charge:form }}`- for when you want to use Stripe Checkout, etc
 3. User registration form (for paid memberships, both subscriptions and one-time)
+4. Workshop entry creation

 Charge Form